Neighborhoods in Portland, Maine: Saint John Valley

 The Saint John Valley Neighborhood Association was created in 2008 in an effort to define an area of the city that lacked funding and recognition.
-Since its inception, many improvements have been made and more are planned, such as traffic calming, beautification, and over-all streetscaping to create a more pedestrian friendly environment.
+Since its inception, many improvements have been made and more are planned, such as traffic calming, beautification, and over-all streetscaping to create a more pedestrian-friendly environment.
 The area north of I-295 and south of St. John Street is claimed by both The Saint John Valley and Libbytown Neighborhood Associations.

 Stroudwater

 Stroudwater is located in the southwest corner of Portland, bordered by the Nasons Corner and Libbytown neighborhoods to the north and east, the city of Westbrook to the west, and the city of South Portland to the south.
 Maine's busiest airport, the Portland International Jetport, originally known as Stroudwater Field, is located here.
 Stroudwater is home to a number of historic structures, including the oldest standing publicly accessible building in Portland, the Tate House and Museum, which was built in 1755.
+The James Forder house, built in Stroudwater in 1730 at 1235 Westbrook Street, is recognized as the oldest house in Portland.
 The Stroudwater Historic District is also located here.
 It is home to the mouth of the Stroudwater River.
-The James Forder house, built in Stroudwater in 1730 at 1235 Westbrook Street, is recognized as the oldest house in Portland.

 Stroudwater was founded as a hamlet which, with power generated by the Stroudwater River and Fore Rivers, was an important producer of masts for the Royal Navy.
-In the 2000s, Stroudwater was considered a quiet suburb of Downtown Portland, though it is still officially within the city boundaries.
+In the 2000s, Stroudwater was considered a quiet suburb of downtown Portland, though it is still officially within the city boundaries.

 West End

-The West End is a neighborhood in Portland, Maine.
-Located on the western side of Portland's peninsula, it includes a number of historical and well-preserved architecture.
+The West End neighborhood is located on the western side of Portland's peninsula.
+It includes a number of historical and well-preserved architecture.

 Noted for its architecture, the West End is home to a number of historical homes and the Western Promenade Historic District.
 In 2010, it was called "one of the best preserved Victorian neighborhoods in the country".
 The Western Promenade features prominently in the neighborhood.
 Other historical buildings include The Gothic House, Harrison B. Brown House, A.B.
 Butler House, Joseph Holt Ingraham House, Morrill Mansion, William Minott House and Waynflete School.
 The Western Cemetery, Portland's primary cemetery from 1829 to 1852, is located in the neighborhood as well.
 Maine Medical Center, Maine's largest hospital and Portland's largest employer, is also located in the West End.
 Queen Anne's Hospital was established in the West End in 1918.
-Renamed Mercy Hospital, it is now the fourth largest hospital in Maine.
+Renamed Mercy Hospital, it is now the fourth-largest hospital in Maine.